ansys/actions/doc/source/migrations/docs-changelog-setup.rst

         This project uses [towncrier](https://towncrier.readthedocs.io/).
 Changes for the upcoming release can be found in [changelog.rst](doc/source/changelog.rst).

-|

 Reference pull requests for the changes can be found in the `PyAnsys Geometry <https://github.com/ansys/pyansys-geometry/pull/1138>`_ and `PyMechanical <https://github.com/ansys/pymechanical/pull/757/files>`_ repositories.
-The PyAnsys-Geometry pull request includes some other changes, but the changelog implementation is the same as described in this document.
+The `PyAnsys Geometry`_ pull request includes some other changes, but the changelog implementation is the same as described in this document.

 Include the release notes in ``CHANGELOG.md``
 ---------------------------------------------